-Fripp Island, the most seaward of the beautiful Carolina Sea Islands, is located eighteen miles east of Beaufort, South Carolina.
+Fripp Island, the most seaward of the beautiful South Carolina Sea Islands, is located eighteen miles east of inland town of Beaufort, South Carolina.
 Fripp Island holds a fascinating history, and bears an exciting future to match.

 In days of yore, this majestic 3000-acre island was a popular oasis for world explorers and a quiet retreat for treasure hunting pirates who sailed the seas preying on ships of all nations.
 Because of it’s reputation for being a pirate’s hideaway, stories about buried treasure on the island still persist.